SwapnilWasnik007/WixInstallerProject/README.md

 3. Working of CustomActions in installer
 4. How to create and design user interface (installer UI) in Wix.

 Thank you for your interest in this WiX installer demo project.
-Happy Coding!
+### Happy coding!